PhillipJRoman/PhillipJRoman/README.md

 ### Outside the code

-CrossFit, fragrances (chypres and dark florals, mostly), and mentoring my nephew.
+CrossFit and any human-powered outdoor recreation, Jack Reacher Novels, and mentoring my nephew.
 Long-term I want to volunteer in youth STEM education.

 ### Connect